A Black principal was accused of embracing critical race theory in the classroom. He’s now out of a job.

 The first sign of pushback to his letter didn’t come until roughly a year later at a school board meeting.
 In July, Stetson Clark, a White man who lost a bid earlier this year to serve on the school board, accused Whitfield of promoting critical race theory.
 Clark demanded that the board fire Whitfield “because of his extreme views,” which was met by cheers from audience members.

 Whitfield, who has a doctorate in educational leadership from Dallas Baptist University, said he had no interest in critical race theory until he looked into why the topic was being brought up by some parents and conservatives.
-Though he initially shrugged off talk around the subject, he acknowledged that it could no longer be ignored once critical race theory became a talking point for angry parents and conservative lawmakers.
+Though he initially shrugged off talk about the subject, he acknowledged that it could no longer be ignored.

 “These people flipped what we were doing in the wake of George Floyd’s murder and turned the tide on the push for diversity, equity, inclusion and anti-racism by placing them under the umbrella of this false narrative of critical race theory,” he said.

-While there was no evidence that critical race theory was taught at the high school or by Whitfield, parents and district officials accused the principal of “insubordination” and “being dishonest with the media” about the allegations related to critical race theory.
+While there was no evidence that critical race theory was taught at the high school or by Whitfield, parents and district officials accused the principal of “insubordination” and “being dishonest with the media” about the allegations related to subject.
 Whitfield defended himself on Facebook and told KXAS that racism was the root issue of the unfavorable treatment.

-The national attention was uncomfortable, he said, but was compelled to speak out because he could no longer sit in silence over a narrative on critical race theory that was not true.
+The national attention was uncomfortable, he said, but he was compelled to speak out because he could no longer sit in silence over a narrative on critical race theory that was not true.

 “If I had allowed them to say that long enough without me defending myself, it would have been like I was complicit in their narrative,” he said.
 “Sometimes, you can’t do what’s convenient but what’s necessary.
 I felt it was necessary to step up.”

-When he was suspended in August, the school district claimed that the discipline was “not a result of the complaints made” against him over critical race theory, despite the timing.
+When he was suspended in August, the school district said the discipline was “not a result of the complaints made” against him over critical race theory, despite the timing.
 Students at the majority-White high school staged walkouts to protest the suspension.

-Despite the outcry, the school board voted in September not to renew his contract.
+Despite the outcry, the school board voted in September to propose that his contract not be renewed.

 “Dr. Whitfield has diminished his effectiveness by dividing large segments of the community,” a school district official said during a September school board meeting — a remark that led many in the crowd to erupt into jeers and protests.